kelleygunner/vantastickick/README.md

 - DI.
 The architecture design is based on the 5th SOLID principle - Dependency Inversion.
 Classes don't have direct dependencies to other classes but use an interface of communication, so DI container provides with implementations.
 Extenject (ex.
-Zenject) is used as DI container plugin.
+Zenject) is used as a DI container plugin.
 - MVC.
 MVC variation is used to detach business logic from visual elements.
 There is a loop:
 Controller -> Model -> View -> Controler.
-For example user makes a shot, so
+For example user makes a shot, than
 1. Controller checks if it reaches a target and update Model.
 2. Model calculates score, combo etc and updates View
-3. View shows animations, updates score counters etc, than updates controller, that visual part is done, so controller can handle user input again.
+3. View shows animations, updates score counters etc, than notifies the controller, that visual part is done, so the controller can handle user input again.
 - UI.
-For making each UI screen to be easier there is UiFramework, that provides abstract classes:
+For having each Screen to be easily implemented there is a Ui Framework, that provides abstract classes:
-UiController -> UiModel -> UiView.
+UiController - UiModel - UiView.
-In order to add a new screen, developer should create 3 child classes (Model could be null), and override OnOpen and OnClose methods in View class to visually show the screen.
+In order to add a new screen, developer should create 3 child classes (Model could be null), and override OnOpen and OnClose methods in View class with visual openning the screen.
 To Implement MVC (read above) View subscribes to Model, Controller subscribes to View.
 Controller can directly change Model;
 - MonoBehaviour vs NonMonoBehavour classes.